-This campaign is a perfect example of сreative influencer marketing.
+This campaign is a perfect example of a сreative influencer marketing strategy.
 Don't just give your influencers a short pitch with a product description and call it a day.
 Use your imagination!

 Tip 4: Say yes to long-term partnerships

 Of course, building relationships requires more effort than collaborating on one social media post, but the influencer marketing ROI can be incredible.
 The audience of the influencer is getting reminded of your brand more and more often and thus becomes more and more interested in it.

 For example, this influencer has been partnering with Glossier for the last 3 years and many of her followers learned about the brand through her videos.
 That's a great influencer marketing move on Glossier's part - they get to show their brand many times and create a strong association between the blogger and her lifestyle and their brand.
 What a perfect example of influencer marketing done right!

 Tip 5: Invite influencers to host virtual events